What should I do before coming to campus?

 Are UNC Libraries open?

-UNC Libraries will begin Spring 2021 hours on Tuesday, January 19.
+UNC Libraries are operating under their Spring 2021 hours.
 For now, only Davis Library and Health Sciences Library will be open.
 For complete library information, visit the UNC Chapel Hill Library page.

 How will fraternity and sorority life be affected?